Durable footprints to protect your tent floor against sharp edges

-Anyone who purchases a high quality tent with a lightweight frame and extremely dense fabric will know what they are in for.
-To ensure the tent doesn’t get damaged over night - whether it be on a branch you didn't see or a sharp-edged piece of rock - a lot of manufacturers offer tent floors or so-called footprints.
-You will find offers from Hilleberg, MSR, Exped and other manufacturers in our shop for the perfect fitting footprint for your tent.
+Anyone who purchases a high-quality tent with a lightweight frame and extremely dense fabric will surely want to keep it for a long time.
+To ensure the tent doesn’t get damaged by an unnoticed branch or sharp rock under the tent, lots of manufacturers recommend using one of their footprints.
+You will find footprints from Hilleberg, MSR, Exped and other brands in our shop that will suit the dimensions of your tent.

 Further uses for footprints

-Footprints are dark, waterproof tarpaulins which more creative minds can put to good use: Many tent bases are fitted with robust eyelets which the footprints can be fixed to using tent stakes, or can even to stretch them out like a tarp.
-This can be used as sun protection or a provisional roof.
+Footprints are dark, waterproof tarpaulins which can be used in different ways.
+Many tent bases are equipped with durable eyelets which allow the footprint to be fixed by using pegs, or can even be used to stretch like a tarp to use it as sun protection or a roof.